nhrap-hazus/FAST/README.md

 **3. Double-click "FAST.py" If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "FAST.py" again.**

-To review the default assignment of damage functions to each building type prior to running FAST, double-click "FAST-Preprocessing.py" and supply your building data.
 To customize the damage functions used by FAST to calculate losses, review these guidelines: https://github.com/nhrap-hazus/FAST/blob/master/Help/FASTDamageFunctions.pdf

 ![Open FAST](Images/Step3.png "Open FAST")